Skip to main content

 Inter-Blockchain Communication Protocol (IBC)

-To implement IBC on a blockchain, three essential components, collectively referred to as the IBC stack are required.
-First, you require an implementation of the IBC protocol in the programming language that the underlying blockchain uses.
-Second, a light client is essential and finally, you'll need the support of an IBC relayer.
+To implement IBC on a blockchain, various components are required.
+This section highlights three essential components.
+First, an implementation of the IBC protocol in the programming language that the underlying blockchain uses.
+Second, a light client and finally, you'll need an IBC-Relayer designed to be compatible with the chain.

 IBC Implementations

 This refers to the connection and packet level integration of the IBC implementation.
 It enables the protocol to establish handshake-based connections to securely process and interpret IBC opaque data packets between different blockchains.
-In production, there are only two implementations of this core IBC functionality.
+In production, there are three implementations of this core IBC functionality.
 The first implementation is the original ibc-go, which is specifically designed for Cosmos SDK chains written in Golang.
-The second implementation is ibc-rs, an implementation of the IBC protocol for Rust based blockchains.
-It's worth noting that, among all the IBC-enabled chains in production, the majority use ibc-go, with the exceptions being Composable Polkadot, Picasso, and Composable Cosmos.
+The second is ibc-rs, an implementation of the IBC protocol for Rust based blockchains and currently live on Polkadot.
+The third is ibc-solidity, implemented for Ethereum and EVM interactions.
+It's worth noting that, among all the IBC-enabled chains in production, the majority use ibc-go, with the exceptions being the networks Picasso has extended IBC to - Ethereum, Solana, Composable Polkadot and Picasso Kusama.

 Light Clients